touchlab/Kermit/README.md

 ## Usage

-You call logging methods on a `Logger` instance.
-There are methods for each severity level.
-Each call takes an optional `Throwable` instance, and a lambda which returns a string.
-The Logger will only evaluate the lambda if there is an enabled log writer that will write.
+The primary logging artifact is [Logger](https://github.com/touchlab/Kermit/blob/kpg/api_reformat2/kermit/src/commonMain/kotlin/co/touchlab/kermit/Logger.kt).
+It defines the severity-level logging methods.
+It has a Kotlin-aware api relying on default parameters and lambda syntax.
+To log from non-Kotlin clients, see [NON_KOTLIN](NON_KOTLIN.md).

+There are 2 sets of severity logging methods.
+One takes a `String` log message directly, the other takes a function parameter that returns a string.
+The function is only evaluated if the log will be written.
+Which you use is personal preference.
+They both will log to the same places, but the function paramter version may avoid unecessary `String` creation.

+Each logging method has one of the two message forms (`String` or function param), and an optional `Throwable` and `String` tag argument.

 In its most basic form, logging looks like this: